 I completed this project as part of my Interaction Design & Prototyping class at the University of Washington.
 The intention was to explore affordances, feedback, and feedforward for an assigned (fictional) company and persona.
-Through the multiple iterations, I learned to tie my design decisions tightly to a persona and to tie both micro-interactions and design's gestalt to it.
+Through the multiple iterations, I learned to tie my design decisions tightly to a pre-provided persona and to tie both micro-interactions and design's gestalt to it.

 Unlike its sister project, which was only focused on a single sign-up feature, the mobile app went deeper, incorporating three user flows:

 a) Account creation

 Pascal is a high-end electric car company banking on its environmental credibility to sell to customers.
 It believes the best way to bring about change in the automotive industry is to create demand for electric cars by creating desirable electric cars.
 The persona provided for this project is shown below: